Incarnations of the Doctor

 Immortals and Eldritch Abominations | The Master (John Simm's Master, Missy, Expanded Universe Masters)

 Daleks (Davros) | Cybermen | Robots | The Silence | Silurians | Sontarans | Time Lords | Weeping Angels | Slitheen

 Members of the United Nations Intelligence Taskforce, later the UNified Intelligence Taskforce (the fictional organization had to be renamed after the BBC received an angry letter from the actual United Nations).

 UNIT have appeared many times since, being formally re-introduced post-2005 in "The Sontaran Stratagem" in series 4; although there had been a few references to UNIT beforehand in the revived series.
-"The Power of Three" also proved to be an important episode for UNIT as it introduced Kate Stewart, the daughter of the Brigadier, who went on to become an important supporting character.
+"The Power of Three" also proved to be an important episode for UNIT as it introduced Kate Stewart, the daughter of the Brigadier, to the TV series; she went on to become an important supporting character.